UniversalDependencies/UD_Icelandic-IcePaHC/README.md

 ## Data split

-For information on wach text, see [IcePaHC documnentation](https://linguist.is/icelandic_treebank/Texts).
+For further info on each text, see the [IcePaHC documnentation](https://linguist.is/icelandic_treebank/Texts).

 **TRAIN:**
 - `1150.HOMILIUBOK.REL-SER`